wdmg/yii2-search/README.md

     ?>

 # Status and version [in progress development]
+* v.1.0.5 - Added ignored patterns
 * v.1.0.4 - Added drop search index and rebuild from dashboard
 * v.1.0.3 - Added drop search index and rebuild from console
-* v.1.0.2 - Added README.md, complete Search and LiveSearch interface
-* v.1.0.1 - Added Search model, indexing functionality
-* v.1.0.0 - Added search models